EdgeTX/edgetx-sdcard-sounds/README.md

 ### Polish (pl-PL)

 Files are generated using [ElevenLabs](https://elevenlabs.io/app/speech-synthesis/text-to-speech) voice synthesis.
+There are 10k tokens available for free.

 Voice: Sarah